U.S. review gives boost to Keystone oil pipeline

 Canadian politicians and industry have ratcheted up lobbying in support of Keystone.
 The stakes have risen for the Canadian pipeline supporters as prices for oil sands crude have slumped, partly due to limited capacity to export the oil.

-Ottawa has warned that the oil price discount is taking a toll on the national economy.
-Unidentified members of Prime Minister Stephen Harper's government told the Globe and Mail newspaper this week that a rejection of Keystone XL by Obama would seriously damage Canada-United States relations.
+Ottawa has warned that the oil price discount is taking a toll on Canada's national economy.
+Unidentified members of Prime Minister Stephen Harper's government told the Globe and Mail newspaper this week that a rejection of Keystone XL by Obama would seriously damage Canadian-United States relations.

-TransCanada's Girling has said the lengthy review process has helped ensure that the pipeline will be the safest pipeline ever built in the United States.
+TransCanada's Girling said there are now 12,000 pages of documents on the project, including the latest review, and that no stone has been left unturned in terms of environmental or market information.

+"I believe this is a very good day for the Keystone project.
+It's just moved one step closer to approval," Girling said.

 The southern half of the pipeline, from Texas to Oklahoma, is more than halfway built.
-It did not need approval from the State Department because it does not cross the national border.
+Approval from the State Department was not needed because it does not cross the national border.

+U.S. Senator John Hoeven, a Republican from North Dakota, said after four environmental reviews, the administration needs to make a decision on the project.

+"While we welcome a finding of no significant impact, yet another indeterminate delay runs counter to both public opinion and reasonable due diligence," said Hoeven, who has crafted legislation that would allow Congress to approve the pipeline.

 (Reporting by Timothy Gardner, Ayesha Rascoe and Valerie Volcovici in Washington, Jeffrey Jones in Alberta, and David Ljunggren in Ottawa; Editing by Ros Krasny, Richard Chang and Dan Grebler)